TigreBois/EPFL-RT-Driverless/SetupGuide.md

 # Quick setup for automated code testing and coverage report (WIP)

 ## Github Actions
 Github Action is a continuous integration tool built into github itself.
 It is organized in worklows, in the .github/workflows folder.
 A workflow is basically a list of instruction to give to github's virtual machine.
 They are organized into jobs, each job being run separately.
 The syntaxt is:
 `jobs:`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`name-of-job-1:`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`...`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`name-of-job-2:`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`...`

-For the instructions inside the jobs, refer to the *Example* workflow; The syntaxt for running commands in the vm's console is :
+The syntaxt for running commands in the vm's console is :

 `run: |`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`command-1`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`command-2`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`ect`

+For the instructions inside the jobs, refer to the *Example* workflow:

 There are 3 main parts you need to modify in order to adapt it to your code:
 1. *Dependecies*: Usually installed with the same console command you'd use to install it on your own machine
 2. *Scripts commands*: Check that your code runs locally and produce a correct coverage report (as described in the coverage sections).
 Then, you should just have to replace the commands in the example workflow with your own for it to work.
 Don't forget to put the commands to enter the correct folder, as the vm starts from the root of the repository.